bdelbosc/jqpoc/README.md

 The job reference contains the jobid, a redis key and also a state:

 - READY: ready to be processed
-- PROCESSING: already processed by another worker
+- PROCESSING: the job is processing by another worker
 - TIMEDOUT: the job timedout in processing state
 - NONE: no job in the queue